|

 Where

 seen?
-This free-living coral with fat, white-tipped tentacles
+This free-living coral with Udon-like tentacles

-nearby.
+is only commonly seen on some of our undisturbed Southern shores.
 They are often seen in shallow silty, sandy areas among seagrasses,

 sometimes wedged among coral rubble.
 It used to be commonly seen on

 Beting Bronok in the north.
-It is the only species in the genus Heliofungia
+It is the only species in the genus Heliofungia and is considered among the largest of hard coral polyps.

 Features: Circular skeleton 10-20cm